Obsessive Compulsive Disorder (OCD) Treatment in SF

 Many people use the term ‘OCD’ as a way to describe people who are fussy, neat, or enjoy having everything organized or ‘just so’.
 However, Obsessive Compulsive Disorder is an actual disorder that can have huge negative impacts on those who suffer from it.

-Those with OCD are often misdiagnosed as having anxiety, personality disorders, certain types of phobias, or Body Dysmorphic Disorder.
+Those with OCD in San Francisco are often misdiagnosed as having anxiety, personality disorders, certain types of phobias, or Body Dysmorphic Disorder.
 Others with milder cases are often told they are just excessively neat or worry too much and are never encouraged to get professional help.

-Finally, the physician will conduct a psychological evaluation to find out more about your thoughts, behavior patterns, and emotions and may also ask to speak to family or friends about how your symptoms affect them and anything else they have observed that could help with a diagnosis.
+Finally, the physician at EzCare medical Clinic will conduct a psychological evaluation to find out more about your thoughts, behavior patterns, and emotions and may also ask to speak to family or friends about how your symptoms affect them and anything else they have observed that could help with a diagnosis.
 Many physicians will use criteria from the DSM-5 to determine a diagnosis of OCD.

 Most physicians will use either psychotherapy or medication (or a combination of the two) to treat patients diagnosed with OCD.
 Psychotherapy most often utilizes Cognitive Behavioral Therapy, which can be used to desensitize people with fears or phobias and learn healthier thought patterns and coping mechanisms.
 Therapy sessions may be individual, offered in groups, or in a family setting.

-Medications can also provide relief for many patients, especially when used in addition to counseling or CBT.
+OCD medications can also provide relief for many patients, especially when used in addition to counseling or CBT.
 Antidepressants such as Anafranil, Prozac, Pexeva, and Zoloft are often used.
 Antidepressants known as Selective Seratonin Reuptake Inhibitors (SSRIs) are usually the most effective in treating OCD as they regulate the serotonin production in a sufferer’s brain.
 This can help calm anxiety and reduce the reoccurring images or urges that cause those with OCD to perform ritualistic activities or worry excessively.
 Adderall for OCD treatment is not recommended.
 To get your OCD medications prescribed visit EzCare medical Clinic in San Francisco to consult with a doctor.

 Side Effects of OCD Medications